OpenMDAO/POEMs/POEM_028.md

 `check_partials()` purturbs all input values before checking partials by default.
-Input values >= 0 are perturbed in a positive direction by a random value between 1e-1 and 1e-3.
+Input values >= 0 are perturbed in a positive direction by a random value between 1e-6 and 1e-3.
 These values were chosen to be larger than the step size of the default FD partials check (1e-6).
 Input values < 0 are perturbed in a negative direction by a similar amount.
-Optional flage `Nudge=False` prevents this perturbation.
+This is managed through the `rel_initial_perturb` option which is set to `(1e-6,1e-3)` by default.
+Setting `rel_initial_peturb=None` or `rel_initial_peturb=(0, 0)` prevents this perturbation.

 `problem.check_partials()` outputs the actual input values used during the `check_partials()` call (original input values + perturbed value).